 When and where do we meet you for the charter?
 I will provide you with the time of the trip as I base most departure times around the best tidal conditions and you can follow this link for directions to where we will leave out of: Driving Directions

 Is there a bathroom on the boat?
 Unfortunately No. I run smaller inshore boats so if the bathroom will be an issue please let me know so that I can make arrangements before we leave the dock.
+There is a porta potti at the dock if you need to use it before we leave.

 Are we guaranteed to catch fish?
 Well if fishing was guaranteed it would be called “catching”, but I do guarantee that I will always work hard to put you in the best position to catch fish and have a successful trip.